T A C K E R S

-Kids Learn to Sail (Tackers) – 8 to 12yrs
+Kids Learn to Sail (Tackers) 7 -12 years old

-The Tackers Program is aimed at introducing children aged 8 to 12 to sailing in a fun, safe, accessible and affordable way.
+The Tackers Program is aimed at introducing children to sailing in a fun, safe, accessible and affordable way.

 The program offers children the opportunity to start on a pathway to ongoing involvement in clubs, gradually progressing through over several seasons.